gaashg/tikalk-KafkaStreams/README.md

 6. kafkaHostname - used for both commands. the name of the kafka hostname.
 7. partitionsNum - createTopic command. the numbr of partitions of the new topic.

-8. Usage (full example): java -cp .:kafkaPopulator.jar kafkapopulator.KafkaPopulator filePath=/path/to/file/data.json
+8. Usage (full example): java -cp .:kafkaPopulator.jar kafkapopulator.KafkaPopulator filePath=/path/to/file/data.json  kafkaHostname=localhost createTopic=false sendMessages=true topicName=Quotes partitionsNum=1 sendSleepIntervalMillis=500

 mock data